About cookies on this site

 But I’m the Administrator of the account!

 Even if you’re an administrator of the GTM account, you might not have enough permissions on the container level.
-I know, this sounds weird but that is totally possible.
+I know this sounds weird, but that is possible.

-Sometimes, when my clients add me to their GTM, they just make me the administrator of the account and accidentally don’t add me to any containers (or add just very limited Read permission).
+Sometimes, when my clients add me to their GTM, they just make me the account administrator and accidentally don’t add me to any containers (or add just very limited Read permission).

 In that case, you, as an administrator, can add more permissions to your account by yourself.